-Dr. Cleaner, one of the new players in the crowded Mac maintenance software market, differentiates itself from the competition by boldly offering key features for free that none of its competitors would consider doing.
+Dr. Cleaner, one of the new players in the crowded Mac cleaner software market, differentiates itself from the competition by boldly offering key features for free that none of its competitors would consider doing.

 After days of testing, I find Dr. Cleaner to be more like a toolbox than a pure system optimizer or cleaner.
 You can use the app to shred data, find duplicate files, and more.
-I also especially like the Dr. Cleaner Menu, which acts like a mini productivity app by showing a number of useful metrics that indicate how my Mac is performing in real-time.
+I also especially like the Dr. Cleaner Menu, which acts as a mini productivity app by showing a number of useful metrics that indicate how my Mac is performing in real-time.

 However, Dr. Cleaner claims to be “the ONLY all-in-one free app…to keep your Mac optimized for the best performance.”
 I’m not really fond of this claim given that the app isn’t 100% free.
 It does offer many features that are free to use, but certain actions require you to upgrade to the Pro version ($19.99 USD) to unlock.

 That said, the price is well worth it if you consider the app’s overall value.
 I recommend it.
 You can read more in my detailed review below.
 Just a kind tip: Try Dr. Cleaner first before upgrading to Dr. Cleaner Pro.

 - Stats shown in Dr. Cleaner Menu are helpful.

 - Junk Files, Big Files, and Disk Map modules are free to use without limitations.

 - Disk Map allows you to see what's taking up system storage, while that section is greyed out in Apple macOS.

 - Very easy to use thanks to its clear interfaces and text instructions.

 - Good localization (the app supports 9 languages).